-The Porsche Taycan Cross Turismo – a crossover version of the Taycan electric four-door – is on track to be launched before the end of 2020, according to the manufacturer's recently released annual report.
+The Porsche Taycan Cross Turismo – a crossover version of the Taycan electric four-door – has been spotted testing once again, this time on the Nurburgring Nordschleife racetrack in Germany and wearing minimal camouflage.

 The Cross Turismo will have 600bhp – significantly more than the least powerful, 523bhp version of the four-door Taycan.
 It has been designed as an off-road-capable, five-door variant, and like its sister model will be compatible with the latest rapid-charging technology.